Launch Of The Atari 5200 Console

-If you are an avid collector of retro gaming consoles then the Atari 5200 is well worth owning.
-Atari really were a pioneer of home gaming systems and it is a shame that you just do not see the Atari brand as often these days as you used to.
+If you are an avid collector of retro gaming consoles then this is a unit that is well worth owning.
+Atari really were a pioneer of home gaming systems, and it's a shame that you just do not see the Atari brand as often as you used to.

 Other Retro Gaming Links

 - 3D Sky Attack

 - Atari 2600 Console